vwong21/vwong21/README.md

 <div>
     <h1>&#128075; Hello!
 I'm Vincent.</h1>
+    <p>I am an aspiring Web Developer and student on my last year at BCIT </p>

 </div>
-I am an aspiring Web Developer on my last year at British Columbia Institute of Technology's Computer Information Technology program.

 <!--
 **vwong21/vwong21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.